sharetribe/web-template/src/containers/PageBuilder/SectionBuilder/README.md

 - **SectionFeatures**
   - Shows block content in a row mode: text and media are shown side by side
   - Create alternating block flow: each row changes the order of text and media
+- **SectionHero**
+  - Creates a taller section, designed be used as a first section on the page
+  - Centers the section's title and description
 - **SectionFooter**
   - Shows hosted footer asset content as columns, with content blocks on the right and logo and other footer details on the left